syncfusion-content/blazor-docs/blazor/treegrid/edit.md

 }
 ```

->You can find the fully working sample [`here`](https://github.com/SyncfusionExamples/Blazor-TreeGrid-With-EntityFramework).
+> You can find the fully working sample [`here`](https://github.com/SyncfusionExamples/Blazor-TreeGrid-With-EntityFramework).

 ## Default column values on add new

 The tree grid provides an option to set the default value for the columns when adding a new record in it.
 To set a default value for the particular column by defining the [`TreeGridColumn.DefaultValue`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor~Syncfusion.Blazor.TreeGrid.TreeGridColumn~DefaultValue.html).

 {% tabs %}

-{% highlight csharp %}
+{% highlight razor %}

 @using TreeGridComponent.Data;
 @using Syncfusion.Blazor.TreeGrid;